 Before the procedure

-Once you have checked in for your catheterization, you'll have your blood pressure and pulse checked.
-You'll be asked to use the toilet to empty your bladder.
+Before a cardiac catheterization, you will likely have your blood pressure and pulse checked.
+You may be asked to use the toilet to empty your bladder.

-You'll be asked to remove dentures and may need to remove jewelry, especially necklaces that could interfere with pictures of your heart.
-You'll wait in a pre-operating room until it's time for your procedure — you can often have someone wait there with you.
+You may be asked to remove dentures and any jewelry, especially necklaces that could interfere with pictures of the heart.

 During the procedure

-After you feel numb, the catheter will be inserted.
-A small cut is made, if your leg is being used, to access an artery.
-A plastic sheath will be inserted in the cut to allow your doctor to insert the catheter.
+The area where the catheter will be inserted is numbed, and then a small cut is made to access the blood vessel.
+A plastic sheath is passed into this opening to allow your doctor to insert the catheter.

 What happens next depends on why you're having a cardiac catheterization.
 These are some of the common uses for cardiac catheterization:

 Balloon angioplasty, with or without stenting.
-This procedure is used to open a narrowed artery in or near your heart.
-The catheter can be inserted in either your wrist or groin for this procedure.
+This procedure is used to open a narrowed artery in or near the heart.
+The catheter can be inserted in either the wrist or groin for this procedure.

-A long, flexible catheter will be threaded through your arteries to the narrowed artery.
-Then, a smaller balloon catheter will be fed through the flexible catheter and inflated at the narrowed area to open it.
-In many cases, your doctor will also place a mesh coil called a stent at the narrowed portion to help keep the artery open.
+The catheter is guided to the narrowed artery.
+Then, a smaller balloon catheter is inserted through the flexible catheter and inflated at the narrowed area to open it.
+Often, the doctor will also place a mesh coil called a stent at the narrowed part to help keep the artery open.

-- Repair of heart defects.
-If your doctor is closing a hole in your heart, such as an atrial septal defect or patent foramen ovale, you will probably have catheters inserted in both the arteries and veins of the groin and neck.
-A device is then inserted into your heart to close the hole.
-In cases of heart valve leak repair, a clip or plug may be used to stop the leak.
+- Repair of congenital heart defects.
+If the doctor is closing a hole in the heart, such as an atrial septal defect or patent foramen ovale, catheters may be inserted in both the arteries and veins of the groin and neck.
+A device is then inserted into the heart to close the hole.

-If you're awake during the procedure, throughout the procedure you may be asked to take deep breaths, hold your breath, cough or place your arms in various positions.
-Your table may be tilted at times, but you'll have a safety strap on to keep you on the table.
+If you're awake during a cardiac catherization procedure, you may be asked to take deep breaths, hold your breath, cough or place your arms in various positions throughout the procedure.
+The table may be tilted at times, but you'll have a safety strap on to keep you on the table.

-Threading the catheter shouldn't be painful, and you won't feel it moving through your body.
-Tell your health care team if you have any discomfort.
+Threading the catheter shouldn't be painful, and you shouldn't feel it moving through your body.
+Tell your doctor or nurse if you have any discomfort.

 After the procedure

-After you leave the recovery room, you'll go to a regular hospital or outpatient room.
-After your catheter is removed, the technician or nurse who has removed your sheath will apply pressure to the insertion sites.
-If the groin is used, you'll need to lie flat for several hours after the procedure to avoid serious bleeding and to allow the artery to heal.
+After you leave the recovery room, you'll usually be moved to a regular hospital or outpatient room.
+After your catheter is removed, a technician or nurse will apply pressure to the insertion sites.
+If the catheter was placed in the groin area, you may need to lie flat for several hours after the procedure to avoid serious bleeding and to allow the artery to heal.

-If you're having cardiac catheterization as a test, your doctor should explain the results to you.
+If cardiac catheterization was done to diagnose a heart condition, your doctor should explain the results to you.